Josip Broz Tito: Resistance in Yugoslavia

+Tito supposedly revealed at Bihać his true identity as the old revolutionary Broz; he was otherwise a mystery.
+Mentions of "Tito" first appeared in Western newspapers in late 1943.
+C. L. Sulzberger warned in December 1943 that "Anyone who states with flat positiveness who Tito is, is talking through his hat.
+Not even the Allied liaison officers now stationed with him have that knowledge.
+The secret of Tito's identity is one of the best kept of this war", and mentioned theories that "Tito" was an alias for more than one person, even a woman.
+(Liaison officer Evelyn Waugh supposedly asked Tito whether the last theory was true.
+Tito reportedly answered "Well, if you were one, I could quickly prove that I am not".)

 With the growing possibility of an Allied invasion in the Balkans, the Axis began to divert more resources to the destruction of the Partisans main force and its high command.
-This meant, among other things, a concerted German effort to capture Josip Broz Tito personally.
-On 25 May 1944, he managed to evade the Germans after the Raid on Drvar (Operation Rösselsprung), an airborne assault outside his Drvar headquarters in Bosnia.
+The Germans offered 100,000 gold reichmarks for Tito's capture, and distributed numerous copies of a photograph they thought was his.
+On 25 May 1944, Tito managed to evade the Germans after the Raid on Drvar (Operation Rösselsprung), an airborne assault outside his Drvar headquarters in Bosnia.

-After the Partisans managed to endure and avoid these intense Axis attacks between January and June 1943, and the extent of Chetnik collaboration became evident, Allied leaders switched their support from Draža Mihailović to Tito.
+After the Partisans managed to endure and avoid these intense attacks between January and June 1943, and the extent of Chetnik collaboration became evident, Allied leaders switched their support from Draža Mihailović to Tito.
 King Peter II, American President Franklin Roosevelt and British Prime Minister Winston Churchill joined Soviet Premier Joseph Stalin in officially recognising Tito and the Partisans at the Tehran Conference.
 This resulted in Allied aid being parachuted behind Axis lines to assist the Partisans.
 On 17 June 1944 on the Dalmatian island of Vis, the Treaty of Vis (Viški sporazum) was signed in an attempt to merge Tito's government (the AVNOJ) with the government in exile of King Peter II.
 The Balkan Air Force was formed in June 1944 to control operations that were mainly aimed at aiding his forces.